KarpelesLab/vfs/README.md

 Yet another one, created because none of the bazillon existing VFS matched the needs we have.

+Cloud storage solutions such as AWS S3 are considered "keyvals", similar to databases where changing a byte in a value requires rewriting the whole value.
+The goal is to be able to offer middleware interfaces that expose such backends as proper filesystems supporting partial writes.

 # Focus

 This implementation focuses on the following goals: